 I will show you many images of this train and would like to share the details with you.
 Continue reading

-Of course both trains are fully covered by Japan Rail Pass.
+Both trains are fully covered by Japan Rail Pass.
 Let’s see the details about these trains.
 Continue reading

 This train, Aso Boy! connects Kumamoto with Aso and Miyaji.
 If you go to Mt.
 Aso by rail, take Shinkansen to Kumamoto and transfer to this train.
 This is the easiest way to get there.
 This is not only access train to Aso, but also give you a big fun!
 This train is operated by specialized Kiha-183 series.
 This was completely redesigned by JR Kyushu chief designer, Eiji Mitooka.
 Both Kids and Adult can enjoy the trip in the train to Aso.
 Now I show you the details about this train.
 And also I really want you to see very interesting interior of this train.
 Continue reading